 Alternatively, for a seaside option, check out Manta Ray One at Skenes Creek, just north of Apollo Bay.
 This architecturally stunning house sleeps up to seven guests and others breathtakingly beautiful ocean views.
-For your dog, there’s an enclosed yard and dog blankets are provided for inside.
+For your dog, there’s an enclosed yard, a kennel and dog blankets are provided for inside.